coatk1/books/christian-living/README.rst

 * ISBN: 978-0-8024-1285-0
 * Rating: 4/5
 * Completed: 02/2021
-* Link to notes: See above
+* Link to notes: See The 5 Love Languages The Secret to Love That Lasts

 5. The 5 Love Languages for Men
 ===============================